Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/New-AzBatchJobSchedule.md

 The final command creates a job schedule that has the ID JobSchedule17.
 This schedule creates jobs with a recurrence interval of one day.
 The jobs run on the pool that has the ID ContosoPool06, as specified in the fifth command.
-Use the **Get-AzureRmBatchAccountKeys** cmdlet to assign a context to the $Context variable.
+Use the **Get-AzBatchAccountKeys** cmdlet to assign a context to the $Context variable.

 ## PARAMETERS

 ### -BatchContext
 Specifies the **BatchAccountContext** instance that this cmdlet uses to interact with the Batch service.
-If you use the Get-AzureRmBatchAccount cmdlet to get your BatchAccountContext, then Azure Active Directory authentication will be used when interacting with the Batch service.
-To use shared key authentication instead, use the Get-AzureRmBatchAccountKeys cmdlet to get a BatchAccountContext object with its access keys populated.
+If you use the Get-AzBatchAccount cmdlet to get your BatchAccountContext, then Azure Active Directory authentication will be used when interacting with the Batch service.
+To use shared key authentication instead, use the Get-AzBatchAccountKeys cmdlet to get a BatchAccountContext object with its access keys populated.
 When using shared key authentication, the primary access key is used by default.
 To change the key to use, set the BatchAccountContext.KeyInUse property.

 ```yaml
 Type: Microsoft.Azure.Commands.Batch.BatchAccountContext